DS-RF/Yambo_examples/README.md

 %
 ```

-Or use automatic k-pathway generation:
+or use automatic k-pathway generation:
 ```
 BANDS_path= "G K M G A H L A"                   # High-Symmetry points labels (G,M,K,L...) also using composed positions (0.5xY+0.5xL).
 ```